Demi-urge/menace_sandbox/docs/gpt_memory.md

 store prompts and responses with tags, optionally embed each prompt for semantic search and compact old records into concise summaries.

+## Tag taxonomy

+To keep memory queries consistent across modules, GPT interactions use a small set of canonical tags:

+- `feedback` – captures the outcome or evaluation of an action.
+- `improvement_path` – records planned follow-up work or patch identifiers.
+- `error_fix` – marks code changes or suggestions intended to address faults.
+- `insight` – stores ideas, predictions, or general observations.

+These tags are defined in `log_tags.py` and mirrored by `gpt_memory.STANDARD_TAGS` so new modules can reference the same taxonomy when logging.

 ## Unified interface

 All memory backends now implement `GPTMemoryInterface` providing four core